 - While Western medicine has an immediate effect, it can have trouble reaching the target or target organ.
 Chinese medicine is a highly individualized and precise form of medicine.
 Western medicine, on the other hand, is a single-target medicine.
 They should be integrated as a result of this.
 Chinese medicine is unique in that it uses a Western medicine approach.

-- TCM, in general, and Chinese acupuncture, particularly are highly individualized and precise treatment systems.
+- TCM, in general, and Chinese acupuncture, in particular, are highly individualized and precise treatment systems.
 First, the treatment formula must be customized to the patient’s response and needs, determined by assessing the patient’s symptoms (such as tongue and skin color).
 Second, Chinese medicine customizes the treatment by adding or removing certain substances based on the patient’s response.
 Furthermore, depending on the patient’s symptoms, Chinese acupuncture might have several formulas for the same condition, making it a precision medicine.
 On the other hand, Western medicine is usually in fixed doses of certain pharmaceuticals, such as pills or capsules, and so is not built for personalized or precision treatment.

 The relationship between Chinese acupuncture and Western medicine